omerdafaalla/omerdafaalla/README.md

 ## About Me

 - **Full Name:** Omer Dafaalla Awadalkareem
-- **Degree:** Bachelor's in Economic and Social Studies from the University of Khartoum
+- **Degree:** Bachelor's in Economic and Social Studies
-- **Current Program:** MIT Emerging Talent Program, focused on **computer and data science**.
+- **Current Program:** MIT Emerging Talent Program
-- **Experience:** Over 8 years of experience in banking and finance, with expertise in financial modeling, risk assessment, and investment analysis.
+- **Experience:** Over 8 years of experience in banking and finance, with expertise in financial modeling, risk assessment, and investment analysis

 ## Skills